NOTE: The numbers cited in parentheses, e.g. 1:5, refer the researcher to the Series#:Folder# in which that name/topic will be found.

 This collection of photographs contains mostly images of different businesses and private homes that were landscaped by Lindley Nurseries.
 The subseries Buildings contains images of landscaping around such structures as the Elk’s Club on Greene and Sycamore Streets (7:4), the U.S. Post Office on W. Market and Eugene Streets (7:7), and the Greensboro Historical Museum as the former Richardson Civic Center (7:6).

 Among the photos are approximately 33 images taken by the Horace McFarland Company of Harrisburg, PA.
 McFarland owned the Mount Pleasant Printing Co. in Pennsylvania and was a master gardener.
 He also fought for the establishment of the National Park Service and was heavily involved in the improvement of cities and preserving America’s natural beauty.
-See Appendix I for a complete list of photos.
+See the Appendix for a complete list of photos.
 There are also five images taken by local Greensboro photographer, W.A.
 Roberts Film Company (7:4,10,29).

 Other photos include fourteen images of the Lindley family, including one possibly of Joshua Lindley and his wife, Paul Lindley and his son Jack as an infant, and unidentified nursery workers (7:35).
 There are five images of the Greensboro Fire Dept. putting out fires, and training members of the Boy Scouts; two photos have African American onlookers (7:10).